luthersystems/buildenv/README.md

 ## Releases

-CircleCI is configured to push releaes on version tag pushes.
+Github actions is configured to push releaes on version tag pushes.
 Create a release for the new version via the github UI and it will automatically kick off the release pipeline.